-So where do you draw the line?
+So, where do you draw the line?
 What are the pros and cons?
 Can anyone request flexible working in the UK?
 And, if they do, what are your responsibilities as an employer?

-What is Flexible Working?
+What is flexible working?

-It’s not just letting employees come and go as they please.
-The term actually refers to any type of work pattern that differs from your existing one.
+There are several practices that can use flexible working, and it’s not just letting employees come and go as they please.
+The term refers to any type of work pattern that differs from your existing or traditional model.

 - Claiming unfair dismissal